Frequently asked questions and answers about letting property.

 How do I receive my rental income from my letting agent?

-If you choose a Rent Collect or Fully Managed service, we will organise for the tenant to pay the rent via standing order or direct debit.
-We will then transfer the money to your account minus our commission and any outgoings or fees (such as maintenance work fees).
+If you choose a Rent Collect or Fully Managed service, we will organise for the tenant to pay the rent via standing order.
+We will then transfer the money to your account minus our commission and any outgoings or fees (such as maintenance work).
 You will receive a statement every month.

 Will my agent keep my money safe?

-If you have chosen a regulated agent like Intercounty, then your money will be protected through the Protection Bonding Scheme.
-Not all agents are regulated, but JNP choose to be.
+If you have chosen a regulated agent like The JNP Partnership, then your money will be protected through the Protection Bonding Scheme.
+Not all agents are regulated, but JNP Partnership choose to be.
 We are members of ARLA and TPO.

 Does a landlord need to pay tax on rental income?